 The Internal Revenue Service (IRS) allows business owners to utilize Simplified Employee Pension (SEP) IRA plans in order to contribute to both their own and their employees' retirement savings.
 A variation of Traditional IRAs, SEP IRAs are not employer independent, and allow tax-deductible contributions to be made into employee accounts or business owner accounts with much higher limits than standard IRAs.

-Standard contribution limits for SEP IRAs are the lesser of $52,000 (for 2014) or 25% of employee income.
-For self-employed individuals, however, there is a contribution limit based on a percentage of net profits (18.6% for 2014).
+Standard contribution limits for SEP IRAs are the lesser of $61,000 (for 2022) and $66,000 (for 2023) or 25% of employee income.
+For self-employed individuals, however, there is a contribution limit based on a percentage of net profits (25% for 2022).